 Cost & Payment Structure for Weekly Mastery Lectures

-If you have never attended one of my sessions previously, you can check out a Weekly Mastery Lecture for only $20*.
-Simply fill out the registration form above, or get in touch by emailing Help@Math263.com – you’ll be glad you did!
+If you have never attended one of my sessions previously, you can check out a Weekly Mastery Lecture for only $20.
+Simply register using the contact form above, or get in touch with me at Jacob@Math263.com – you’ll be glad you did!

-Full 6-Week Membership: prepay for the entire set of 6 sessions (16h) and get the lowest price ever offered for the Math 263 sessions: $280 for everything you need to master the material and succeed in your class.
+Full 7-Week Membership: prepay for the entire set of 7 sessions and get the best price for the Math 263 sessions: $280 for everything you need to master the material and succeed in your class.

-My goal in offering this lowest price is to encourage students to join the sessions early, so that they can establish a strong foundation right from the start so they will be less stressed for the final and do better in the class, overall.
+My goal in offering this lowest price is to encourage you to join the sessions early, so that you can establish a strong foundation right from the start so you’ll be less stressed for the final and do better in the class, overall: take advantage & register right away!

-- Individual Sessions: $25/h ($50 for 2h sessions, $75 for 3h sessions), subject to available space.
+- Individual Sessions: $65/session, subject to space.
 Cancellations must be made min.
 48h prior to the session.
 For additional information, get in touch using the contact form, above.

 MATH 263: The Long View